Lorna Milne: Senate career

 In 1995, she was appointed to the Senate on the advice of Prime Minister Jean Chrétien.
 In the Senate, she served as chair of the Legal and Constitutional Affairs Committee, and waged a seven-year campaign from 1998 to 2005 to allow historical census data to be released to the public.
 It culminated when Bill S-18 was passed, ensuring that all censuses conducted until 2001 would be released after 92 years, and all subsequent censuses starting with the 2006 census would allow Canadians the option to decide whether or not their information would be released.
 She also served as Chair of Committee on Rules, Procedures and the Rights of Parliament when it successfully recommended creation of the position of Senate Ethics Officer.
 She was also responsible for the legalization of hemp as an agricultural crop in 1999.

 Milne served as Senate Vice-Chair of the National Liberal Caucus from 2006–2009 and also was President of the Canada-Europe Parliamentary Association from 2004-2008.

 In 2009, Lorna Milne retired from the Senate upon reaching the mandatory retirement age of 75.

 Later life and death

 In 2015, Milne donated 50 acres of the treed forest she and her dad planted in her youth.
-That land will forever be a protected forest and wetland area just outside Caledon East.
+That land will be forever a protected forest and wetland area just outside Caledon East.
 As a consequence, Milne was awarded the Charles Sauriol Leadership Award by the Toronto and Region Conservation Authority.

 After her retirement, Milne devoted her time to researching the Dennison, Bainbridge and Milne family genealogy, caring for her grandchildren, and spending time at her cottage on Kasshabog Lake.
-She died on March 1, 2023, at the age of 88.
+She died on 1 March 2023, at the age of 88.